batuzahmacioglu/DSA210-TermProject/README.md

 ________________________________________

 ## Findings

+One notable observation from the analysis was that certain features showed stronger relationships with the target variable, indicating their importance in the prediction task.

 The analysis revealed meaningful patterns in the dataset.
 The machine learning model achieved reasonable performance, indicating that the selected features contain predictive information.